Speak with an admissions advisor. 562-475-4604

 We are so excited that you have chosen to explore our program.
 Here at SCU, you will receive a top-notch education while having some fun too.
 If proximity to Disneyland and beaches isn’t enough, we happen to have an exceptional program.
 We believe in an interactive classroom that fully engages students and brings didactic material to life.
 You will participate in case studies, oral case presentations, interactive models, standardized patient experiences, and much more.
 We have worked tirelessly to secure exceptional clinical rotation sites to ensure supreme educational experiences.
 You will graduate with confidence!

 Our program is one of a kind with an emphasis on integrative health care.
 At SCU, you will participate in an Integrative Health Promotion course series that provides students an opportunity to learn about alternative therapies, collaborate with other healthcare professionals, and gain hands-on experience at integrative facilities.
 These concepts are then reinforced during the clinical year with an Integrative Health rotation.
-We believe not only in graduating students with an excellent foundation to be physician assistants but also with a passion for integrative modalities.
+We believe not only in graduating students with an excellent foundation to be Physician Assistants but also with a passion for integrative modalities.

 Each faculty and staff member that comprises our phenomenal team brings years of experience and expertise to our program.
 You will be able to participate regularly in meetings with faculty members, advisors, and student mentors; as well as periodic town hall meetings.
 Education is a vocation, not a job, and we genuinely care about you!
 Your success is our number one goal!